 GGU provides students the opportunity to simultaneously pursue both the MBA and JD degrees.
-Students interested in the joint program should first apply to the School of Law.
-Matriculated JD students may apply to participate in this program after the completion of two semesters of law school, for full-time students, and after three terms for part-time students.
+Students interested in the joint program should first apply to and be admitted to the School of Law.
+Matriculated full-time JD students may apply to participate in this program after the completion of two semesters of law school, and part-time JD students may apply after three terms.
 Students’ LSAT scores will be accepted in lieu of the GMAT and Writing Proficiency Requirement in order to gain admission to the MBA program.
-All the other admission requirements of our traditional MBA program apply.
+All other admission requirements of our traditional MBA program will apply.
 Students’ Law School grades will also be considered in admission decisions.
 See the Juris Doctor (Joint Degree Program), JD/MBA for more information.

 For the MBA program, students complete the same foundation program courses and advanced program courses as required in our traditional MBA program.
-However, joint program students complete the Law concentration with 12 units of their second and third year law classes.
-However, these 12 units are not formally applied to the MBA program until the student has successfully completed the JD program requirements.
+However, joint program students complete the Law concentration using 12 units of their second and third year law classes.
+However, these 12 units are not formally applied to the MBA program’s requirements until the student has successfully completed the JD program requirements.

 Additionally, 12 units from the MBA program are used to satisfy the elective requirement of the JD program.
 In all, the program allows students to complete both the JD and MBA degrees in as few as 109 units, compared to 121 units if pursued separately.
-The total number of business units may be higher if students have not already completed the business subjects in the 18 unit MBA foundation program at an accredited undergraduate college or university (with a C- grade or better).
+The total number of business school units may be higher if students have not already completed coursework equivalent to the MBA foundation program at an accredited undergraduate college or university (with a grade of “C-“or better).

 Student Learning Outcomes

 Graduates of the MBA program will be able to: